Foutsikas/dnd-attribute-component/README.md

 - Clicking on the modifier box rolls that attribute (d20 + mod) and displays the result in an alert box ✓

-(Merged back to Master) In Dropdown_Test brach:
+(Merged back to master)
+In Dropdown_Test brach:
 - Add a dropdown list that adds more elements (ex. attributes) using Bootstrap ✓
 - Remove option from the list if it has already been selected. ✓

+(Merged back to master)
 In Info_Text branch:
-- Add info pop-up when hovering over modifier.
+- Add info pop-up when hovering over modifier. ✓